Boston College 89, Washington 78

 Boston College pushed the lead to 18 points less than five minutes into the second before Washington began to make a run.
 Johnson’s layup knocked the deficit back to single digits with just under eight minutes to play and it was a 78-69 gap before Jackson buried a 3-pointer and Hanlan scored on two straight possessions to help the Eagles put it away.

-GAME NOTEBOOK: Washington, which entered the game shooting 25.8 percent from beyond the arc, went 10-of-16 from 3-point range. … Huskies F Perris Blackwell struggled to eight points and three rebounds, snapping a string of two straight double-doubles. … Hanlan has scored 18 or more points in each of Boston College’s first six games.
+GAME NOTEBOOK: Washington, which entered the game shooting 25.8 percent from beyond the arc, went 10-of-15 from 3-point range. … Huskies F Perris Blackwell struggled to eight points and six rebounds, snapping a string of two straight double-doubles. … Hanlan has scored 18 or more points in each of Boston College’s first six games.

-Note: (Updated: CORRECTS Hanlan assists in 2nd graph CORRECTS Washington FG attempts in 3rd graph RECASTS 2nd sentence in 3rd graph CORRECTS Washington 3-point FG attempts in notes)